 "When materials, components, or elements that are not specifically covered in the Standard Specifications, Supplemental Specifications, Supplemental Technical Specifications, or Project Special Provisions are proposed to be incorporated into the work, submit to the Construction Manager for Mega Projects a specification covering the proposed material, component, or element for review and acceptance prior to incorporating it into the work.
 Ensure that such materials, components, or elements meet the requirements of the AASHTO specifications that were effective as of the date of the Final RFP.
-If the materials, components, or elements are not covered in the AASHTO specifications, ensure that they meet the requirements of the ASTM specifications that were effective as of the date of the Final RFP.
-Submission of a specification for a material, component, or element not covered in the Standard Specifications, Supplemental Specifications, Supplemental Technical Specifications, or Project Special Provisions does not guarantee approval for use on the Project."
+If the materials, components, or elements of the AASHTO specifications, ensure that they meet the requirements of the ASTM specifications that were effective as of the date of the Gate of the Final RFP.
+Submission of a specification for a material, component, or element not covered in the Standard Specifications, Supplemental Specifications, Supplemental Technical Specifications, or Project."

-(13) SECTION 106: PLANT/FABRICATOR INSPECTION:
+(14) SECTION 106: PLANT/FABRICATOR INSPECTION: